Teenage & Adult Driver's Education

 Under Georgia law, O.C.G.A.
-33-9-42(c)(3), mandatory 10% reductions for 3 years in insurance premiums shall be available to licensed drivers under 25 years of age, if they have a clean driving record and successfully complete our driver education program.
-Also, effective January 1, 2001, under code section 48-7-29.5(a), if a dependant minor child of a Georgia taxpayer completes our driver education program, the taxpayer is entitled to a TAX CREDIT of $150.00 using Georgia Department of Revenue Form IND-CR.
+33-9-42(c)(3), mandatory 10% reductions for three years in insurance premiums shall be available to licensed drivers under 25 years of age, if they have a clean driving record and successfully complete our driver education program.
+Also, effective January 1, 2001, under code section 48-7-29.5(a), if a dependent minor child of a Georgia taxpayer completes our driver education program, the taxpayer is entitled to a TAX CREDIT of $150 using Georgia Department of Revenue Form IND-CR.

 Under state law, O.C.G.A.
-40-5-22, individuals under 18 years of age must complete a 4 hour Alcohol and Drug Awareness Program, commonly referred to as ADAP, before a driver’s license can be issued.
+40-5-22, individuals under 18 years of age must complete a four-hour Alcohol and Drug Awareness Program, commonly referred to as ADAP, before a driver’s license can be issued.
 ADAP is included at no additional charge in our classroom program.